vsranjitroshan/vsranjitroshan.github.io/index.md

 =============================================================================
 [Back to Project List](#projectlist)

+**Overview :**<br>
-The Project involves the creation of an application to automate the design process of a flat-belt drive system.
+The Project involves the creation of an application to automate the design process of a flat-belt drive system.<br>
+**Manual Process Disadvantages:**<br>
 The manual design calculation is a tiresome process involving many substitutions in pre-derived formulae and in case of design failure during stress testing, the design process has to be repeated again from the beginning.
+This is not only a tiresome process but also an inefficient one.<br>
+**The Automated Process**<br>
-This is not only a tiresome process but also an inefficient one.
-Thus with the advancement of faster computing and better user interfaces an application can be programmed or created to automate the above explained process.
-These programs can produce results with viable inputs in milli-seconds.
-Design failure can be treated with absolute simplicity i.e. just by altering the input values and the rest of the process is executed once again automatically with a click.
+- Thus with the advancement of faster computing and better user interfaces an application can be programmed or created to automate the above explained process.<br>
+- These programs can produce results with viable inputs in milli-seconds. <br>
+- Design failure can be treated with absolute simplicity i.e. just by altering the input values and the rest of the process is executed once again automatically with a click.

 Github: <br />
 _Python API Screen:_